mariannap/PROBer_paper_analysis/data/README.md

 Data were pre-processed as follows:

-1. The first 100 million reads of each conditions (DMSO, *in vitro*, and *in vivo*) were extracted.

-2. 3' adapters were trimmed using `cutadapt` and only reads no shorter than 33 nt were kept:
+1. 3' adapters were trimmed using `cutadapt` and only reads no shorter than 33 nt were kept:

     ```
     -a AGATCGGAAGAGCGGTTCAGCAGGAATGCCGAGACCGATCTCGTATGCCGTCTTCTGCTTG -m 33
     ```

-3. PCR duplicates were removed and then the unique molecule identifiers (UMI, first 13 nt of each read) were also trimmed.
+2. PCR duplicates were removed according to the 13 nt UMIs and sequence contents.
 Only reads with the exact same sequences and UMIs were considered as duplicates.

-The pre-preprocessed data contain 96,120,565 , 23,455,089 , and 78,180,398 single-end reads in DMSO, *in vitro* and *in vivo* conditions respectively.
-The read length variates between 20 nt and 87 nt.

-#### Carlile *et al.* yeast Pseudo-seq data
+#### Carlile *et al.* yeast single-end Pseudo-seq data

 Data locate at `GilbertLab`.
 Each run is explained in the table below.